Twoody/portals/react/tests/rectangle-5/README.txt

 		Ball on top of rectangle is being given friction:
 			Persistent bug such that the ball is not stopping vertical bouncing;
-		Multiple balls appears to be working;
+		Multiple balls are behaving somewhat accordingly;
+		MAX_SPEED;
+		No overlap when initialized;
+	Not Working:
+		Balls are standing ontop of eachother again and need to move left/right if possible;
 	Bugs:
 		Ball is being squished for no reason by screen size changes;
-		Ball acceleration is happening to much;